SONS RISE AT SUNSET

 college credits can be earned by traditional Sunset students who aren’t part of the collegiate academies, in addition to credits earned with Advanced Placement (AP) tests.

-percent of Sunset students passed their AP tests last year, compared to 83.7 percent at Woodrow Wilson High School, the comprehensive DISD school with the highest rate.
+percent of Sunset students passed their ACP tests last year, compared to 83.7 percent at Woodrow Wilson High School, the comprehensive DISD school with the highest rate.

 Sources: Dallas ISD data portal, Sunset principal Claudia Vega